Here are some questions asked of Class Act over the years by reunion-committee members, reunion-goers, competitors, the curious, and even ourselves:

 A: Maybe not - if you have 100 hours or more of time and can assume a financial commitment that often exceeds $5,000.
 But be careful: When you contact possible locations, many will want at least a $500 deposit, often $1,000.
 In addition, they might put you on a "payment schedule" leading up to the reunion.
 That can create a cash crunch for the committee because most people attending a reunion don't pay until the last two or three weeks.

 Also, if you count on the Internet as your main means of locating classmates, you'll probably be disappointed.
 By and large, most people in a class aren't listed on Facebook or other social-networking or high school-related websites.
 And of those who are listed, it's not because they're particularly interested in a reunion: They're simply looking to find, or be found by, some former classmates.

-No. 2, Q: But we have people on our committee who have planned parties and events like banquets, benefits and galas.
+Q No. 3: But we have people on our committee who have planned parties and events like banquets, benefits and galas.
 Doesn't that matter?

 Quite a few committees that hire us for their reunion had handled one or more of their previous reunions on their own.
 If you ask them afterward which they preferred, going solo or using Class Act, they're likely to point in our direction.
 Freed from the time and financial burdens discussed above, they were able to enjoy the event like the other attendees.
 Ever see Romy and Michelle's High School Reunion?
 Staffing the check-in table isn't the most exciting place to be on reunion night.

 Why go through all of this when it costs nothing, other than the price to attend, to enlist the services of Class Act?
 We'll give you the reunion you want, without the hassles you don't want.

 Q No. 4: Is the admission cost really important as to whether a person will attend a reunion?
 Our committee is thinking that people in our class would pay $70 or $80.
 Are we right?